athertahir/aws/Episode_9.10.11/10_Serverless Web Apps using Amazon DynamoDB - Part 2.md

 Near the top of the page, you will see a message telling you that **Execution Result: Succeeded**.
-Below that, there will be a text box displaying the mission details for “Batman”.
+Below that, there will be a text box displaying the mission details for "Batman".

 28. Expand **Details**.